Author: handdgroup

 • Alarm activations

-• Suspicious activity reports
+• Suspicious activity

 • Out-of-hours incidents

-• Deter intruders before damage occurs
+• Deter intruders before the situation escalates

-Local vs Distant Security Providers
+Local Security Company vs Distant Security Provider

 Local Security Companies

-• Nearby patrol units
+• Nearby mobile patrol units

-• Faster travel times
+• Faster travel routes

-• Better coordination with local services
+• Stronger communication with local clients

 Distant or National Providers